HChughtai/personal_website/content/author/haroon/_index.md

 +++

+I'm Pre-registration Clinical Scientist in Scientific Computing, having recently completed the NHS Scientist Training Programme in Clinical Bioinformatics (Physical Sciences).

-I'm a third year NHS Trainee Clinical Scientist in Computing/Informatics, and recentish  Biomedical Engineering graduate.
-My interests and experiences are at the interface between healthcare, engineering and data science.
-I'm particularly interested in exploring the application of my skills to problems in healthcare, medicine and the NHS.
+My interests and experiences are at the interface between healthcare, technology and data - particularly where they meet to improve the NHS and the experience of those who use and work in it.

-Previously, I've worked on projects within synthetic biology, multi-modal sensor data fusion and computer vision based navigation.
-More recently, my work as part of my training scheme has been around clinical information systems, as well as medical natural language processing.
-Coming from an interdisciplinary background I find the technical complexity of such systems, coupled with their practical need in improving people's lives a rewarding area to work within.
+Previously, I’ve worked on projects within synthetic biology, multi-modal sensor data fusion and computer vision-based navigation.
+More recently, my work has been around clinical information systems and medical natural language processing, as well as system management and software engineering process design.